Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Can non-Muslims visit Mecca?

-I knew that Mecca was off bounds for tourists and non-muslims.
 ‘Can Non-Muslims visit Mecca?’
-Is a popular question and the answer is very clearly – No!
+Is a popular question and the answer is very clear – No!

 So, I decided to travel 6 hours from Jeddah to Medina by bus and see for myself what it was like.